-The Christmas holidays are a time of celebration- good food, lots of parties and time spend with family and friends.
-However, for those sitting exams in January, it also means the holidays involve lots of revision and studying.
+The Christmas holidays are a time of celebration - good food, lots of parties and time spent with family and friends.
+However, for those sitting GCSE and A Level exams soon, it also means the holidays involve lots of revision and studying.
 We know how stressful it can be preparing for exams, especially when everyone around is enjoying the festivities.
-Don’t panic though- there’s still loads of time to have fun along with studying.
+Don’t panic though - there’s still time to have fun along with studying.
 Here’s some ways students can balance revision and fun over the holidays.

 Before the holidays begin, sit down with your teen and make a revision timetable for the few weeks they have off school.
 Start by thinking about any essays or homework due and put in time aside for this first.
 This way they can concentrate on exam revision for the rest of the break without panicking if they’ve completed the essay due on the first day back.
 It’s also a good idea to keep the mornings free for studying, which means the afternoon and evenings can be enjoyed with friends and family.

 Remember, it’s the festive season so blocking out time for your children to have fun is crucial.
 When creating a revision plan for the holidays it’s a good idea to find out what festive events are coming up such as meet-ups with friends, family dinners and so on.
 Take these into consideration and prioritise the most important ones, adding them into the Christmas revision plan.
 By organising revision around these events and taking important days such as Christmas Day and Boxing Day off means students can fully relax, have fun, as well as maintain a good work-life balance.